26 conservatory ideas to add space and improve your outdoor connection

 It can be really tricky to get conservatories for bungalows to look right and work well.
 That said, this is a great way to extend the footprint of a single storey house.

-"They’re ideal for bungalows that are limited on space, providing that extra bit of desired living space at a fraction of the cost of an extension," says Ryan Schofield, managing director of Thames Valley Window Company.
+"They’re ideal for bungalows that are limited on space, providing that extra bit of living space," says Ryan Schofield.

-"If a gable end isn’t an option, you can install a box gutter, which allows the conservatory roof to slope backwards towards the bungalow’s guttering, meaning the box gutter would join the property and conservatory together seamlessly — this is a very common option for installing a conservatory on any type of property."
+"If a gable end isn’t an option, you can install a box gutter, which allows the conservatory roof to slope backwards towards the bungalow’s guttering, meaning the box gutter would join the property and conservatory together seamlessly – this is a very common option for installing a conservatory on any type of property," he adds.

-10. Take a modern approach to conservatory interior design
+15. Take a modern approach to conservatory framing

 It is important that the design of your new conservatory doesn't jar with the style, proportions or details of the house is it being added to.